 That's what Apple promised the iPhone would bring to the public when the product was announced in January 2007.
-In the years since, Apple has come tantalizingly close to delivering on that pledge.
+In the years since, Apple has delivered on that pledge.

 For years, the cellphone industry offered a watered-down mobile version of the Internet, but the approaches typically fell far short of what people had come to experience while sitting in front of a computer.